haivala/dj-usb-tkit/README.md

   created before repair writes, but recovery is not guaranteed.
 - USB initialization for drives that are writable but missing the expected export database structure.
+- USB drives can be given a persistent name, so the same physical drive keeps its identity across replugs, ports, and computers.
+- A dedicated Backups panel to list, restore, and delete USB database snapshots, with configurable retention.
 - Automated backend and frontend coverage for core workflows, export behavior, diagnostics, and UI interactions.